DavixDevelop/TerraLidar/README.md

 Short description
 -----------------

 The following procedure first converts your lidar/source files to dem, then it imports the generated files, converts them into a suitable format for Terra++ mod and at the end splits them into tiles.
+If your source data is already GeoTIFF, you can skip downloading CloudCompare and step B.

 Guide
 -----